 The Facial Recognition Power-Up allows you to verify if everyone that jibbles in/out of the system using a selfie is actually who they say they are.
 It's a great measure to prevent the phenomenon known as "buddy punching" and leaves very little room for error.
+The facial recognition feature is free to use.

 Step 1: Enable the Power-Up